Austin Powers in Goldmember: Characters

-Austin Powers (Myers), having conquered the 1990s and the 1960s, travels back to the 1970s and teams up with his nemesis Dr. Evil (also played by Myers) to thwart a new villain, Goldmember (Myers once again).
+Austin Powers (Myers), having conquered the 1990s and the 1960s, travels back to the 1970s and teams up with his nemesis Dr. Evil (also played by Myers) to thwart a new villain, Goldmember (also played by Myers).
 Myers also plays Fat Bastard for the second time, this time parodying the kind of "wire fight" seen in Crouching Tiger, Hidden Dragon.
 The film also stars Beyoncé Knowles as Foxxy Cleopatra (parodying blaxploitation heroines, primarily Foxy Brown and Cleopatra Jones, as well as Christie Love when she says, "You're under arrest, sugah!"), Michael York, reprising the role of Basil Exposition, and Verne Troyer in his second appearance as Mini-Me.
 The film also introduced a new character named Number 3 (a.k.a. the Mole), who is portrayed by former child star Fred Savage.
 Clint Howard plays a radar operator in all three films.
 Michael Caine guest stars as Austin's father, Nigel; this role was inspired by the character of Harry Palmer from The Ipcress File, a 1965 film starring Caine.
 Sean Connery was originally considered for the role of Nigel Powers and Honor Blackman for that of Mrs. Powers.

 Four actors who appeared in the earlier films play different characters in Goldmember.
 Rob Lowe, who played the friend of a dead guard in International Man of Mystery, reprises his role as a younger Number 2 from The Spy Who Shagged Me, while Neil Mullarkey (quartermaster clerk in International Man of Mystery) and Eric Winzenried (army private soldier in The Spy Who Shagged Me) appear as the Physician and Henchman Sailor in the Sick Bay.
 Michael McDonald (the Virtucon guard who got run over by a steamroller in International Man of Mystery and a NATO soldier in The Spy Who Shagged Me) appears as the royal guard.

+In 2023, Heather Graham revealed that she had filmed a scene reprising her role as Felicity Shagwell for the film which was ultimately cut.

 Goldmember

-Johann van der Smut, better known as Goldmember, is a fictional villain played by Myers (John Travolta plays the character in a cameo at the end of the film).
+Johann van der Smut, better known as Goldmember, is a villain played by Myers (John Travolta plays the character in a cameo at the end of the film).
 The name was inspired by the James Bond villain Auric Goldfinger.
 Goldmember's Dutch origins and character traits were, according to Myers, inspired by an episode of the HBO TV series Real Sex featuring a Dutchman who operated a "sex barn" north of Rotterdam.
 The man's distinct forms of expression caught Myers' attention while he was writing.